frida/cryptoshark/README.md

 - Grab the latest frida-qml binaries from [here](https://github.com/frida/frida/releases).
-Extract the tarball in your Qt installation's `qml` directory – on Mac it is typically:
+Extract the tarball in your Qt installation's `qml` directory – on macOS it might be something like:
   `~/Qt/5.15.0/clang_64/qml/`.
   (We only provide macOS binaries for now.
 On other platforms you will have to build frida-core and frida-qml yourself.)

-- Open `cryptoshark.pro` with Qt Creator, select the `Release` configuration and hit `Run`.
+- Open `CryptoShark.pro` with Qt Creator, select the `Release` configuration and hit `Run`.

 ## Building a portable Windows binary